How to Make Japanese Sakura Mochi (Naturally Colored)

 It’s usually a good idea to let the mochi sit and absorb the leaf flavor for some time before serving.

 These cute leaf-wrapped mochi are best served fresh.
-Mochi doesn’t do very well when refrigerated, but if you’re making the mochi ahead of time, you can freeze or refrigerate and then revive them by microwaving.
+Mochi doesn’t do very well when refrigerated, but if you’re making the mochi ahead of time, you can freeze or refrigerate and then revive it by microwaving.

 More Japanese Dessert Recipes

-If you make this Sakura Mochi recipe, be sure to let me know what you think with a comment below!
+If you make this recipe, be sure to let me know what you think with a star rating and comment below!
+Follow me on Instagram for more delicious recipes!

 Ingredients